How to bind your chest safely and healthily

 There's a lot of misinformation out there about binding that can be unsafe, and it's important that if you do decide to bind, that you do it safely.

 Different Binding Methods

 Our first tip: don’t bind with bandages.
 Nope.
 Not even just for a day.
 Don’t do it.
 Yes, we know Lady Gaga did it that one time.
 Don’t do it.
 Bandages are the least safe way of binding out there.
-They can cause permanent damage to your chest tissue, lungs and ribs.
-It’s not worth the risk.
+They can cause permanent damage to your body, and it’s not worth the risk.

 This can be super useful if you’ve already bound your chest and you still have some visible chest tissue, or if you don’t own anything to bind with.
 It’s not hugely effective if you have a large chest, but hey – it's better than nothing.
 A tight sports bra or undershirt under one or two larger shirts, like a button up shirt hanging loose, (shirts with pockets on the chest are particularly good) can make your chest look dramatically smaller.

 If you own a couple of sports bras at home, try this out sometime.
 A tight fitting sports bra can totally flatten a small chest.
 For those of us who are a bit bigger, try layering a couple.
 If you wear one bra normally and a second one backwards, it can be even more effective.

 There’s a few guidelines to follow, though!
 Try not to wear bras that are more than a size too small – they might fit tighter, but they can be super damaging.
 And if they’re particularly tight, don’t wear them for too long!
 We recommend keeping to a rule of eight hours, maximum.